Andhra Sweet Dishes – Relish The Goodness Of Variety Of Andhra Dishes

 Pootharekulu is a Andhra delicacy which is native to East Godavari.
 It is roughly translated in English as coated sheet.
 The crispy thin sheets of this sweet are stuffed with jaggery and fried dry fruits to give it more texture.
 It is quite hard to achieve expertise in the making of this sweet jaggery dish and tips are usually kept secret and passed down from generations.
 Sugar-free version of pootharekulu is also made for the diabetic people.

-Made during Ganesh Chaturthi, jaggery paasham is a Andhra sweet delicacy.
+Made during Ganesh Chaturthi, jaggery paasham is a Andhra sweet dishes.
 Wheat flour is formed into a dough and rolled out in cylindrical pipe shapes and cooked in the Jaggery syrup to absorb the sweetness.
 Once they bulge in the syrup, the wheat noodles are removed and set aside.
 A teaspoon of ghee is added to the paasham before it is served.

 These are round pancakes that are prepared using jaggery and rice flour.
 These soft cakes are then adorned with sesame seeds.
 The crunch and sweetness of these cakes will leave you spell bound.